tomsoderlund/programmatic-animations/README.md

 # Programmatic Animations with CCapture.js

 Use code to make animated movies, using JavaScript and HTML Canvas.
-Export as WebM video files.
+Export as WebM video files (not supported in Safari).

 These examples use [CCapture.js](https://github.com/spite/ccapture.js) for capturing video frames.